TheGreenOfficial/root-me/README.md

 - Like in 2 days refresh flag randromly for all challenges.
 - Validate dynamically instead of static flags

-Please take it positively and don't ruin my hard work banning my github account I swear to god if something happens to this repo or my github account I will take revenge..
+Please take it positively and don't ruin my hard work banning my github account I swear to god if something happens to this repo or my github account I will take revenge mind it...

 ---